DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 30-32, 34-35 & 50 are rejected under 35 U.S.C.
+Claims 30, 32 & 34-35 are rejected under 35 U.S.C.
 103 as being unpatentable over Verhaegen (U.S. Patent 6,802,696), in view of Kuwabara (JP2009228569 - see previously attached translation).

 As to Claim 30, Verhaegen teaches a multi-stage compressor unit (the only figure provided) comprising:

-at least a first compressor stage comprising a first compressor element (1) driven by a first motor (3) through a first gear-transmission (13) and a second compressor stage comprising a second compressor element (2) driven by a second motor (4) through a separate second gear-transmission (14), wherein each of said first (13) and said second (13) gear-transmissions comprises a driving gear (13A/14B) connected to the first motor (3) or the second motor (4) respectively,
+at least a first compressor stage comprising a first compressor element (1) driven by a first motor (3) through a first gear-transmission (13) and a second compressor stage comprising a second compressor element (2) driven by a second motor (4) through a second gear-transmission (14),

 a first pressure sensor (23) positioned at (as shown in the only Verhaegen figure) a first compressed gas outlet (8) of the first compressor element (1),

-a second pressure sensor (19) positioned at (as shown in the only Verhaegen figure) a second compressed gas outlet (11) of the second compressor element (2), and
+a second pressure sensor (19) positioned at (as shown in the only Verhaegen figure) a second compressed gas outlet (11) of the second compressor element (2),

-a controller (15) operatively coupled to (via 16/17/18/22/5/6) the first motor (3), the second motor (4), the first pressure sensor (23), and the second pressure sensor (19),
+a controller unit (15) operatively coupled to (via 16/17/18/22/5/6) the first motor (3), the second motor (4), the first pressure sensor (23), and the second pressure sensor (19), and

 wherein the first motor (3) and the second motor (4) are adapted to drive the first compressor stage (comprised of compressor 1) and the second compressor stage (comprised of compressor 2) separately (as shown in the only figure),

-wherein the controller (15) is configured to adjust rotational speed (Column 4, Lines 25-27) of the first motor (3) based on (Column 4, Lines 25-40, describes using both of the pressures measured from both pressure sensors 19/23 to control both motors 3/4; therefore, the first motor 3 speed is adjusted partially by the pressure from second pressure sensor 19, and the second motor 4 speed is adjusted partially by the pressure from the first pressure sensor 23) pressure measured by (the measured pressure of pressure sensor 19, as described in Column 4, Lines 28-36) the second pressure sensor (19) and to adjust rotational speed (Column 4, Lines 25-27) of the second motor (4) based on (Column 4, Lines 25-40, describes using both of the pressures measured from both pressure sensors 19/23 to control both motors 3/4; therefore, the first motor 3 speed is adjusted partially by the pressure from second pressure sensor 19, and the second motor 4 speed is adjusted partially by the pressure from the first pressure sensor 23) pressure measured by (the measured pressure of pressure sensor 23, as described in Column 4, Lines 37-40) the first pressure sensor (23).
+wherein the controller unit (15) is configured to adjust a first rotational speed (Column 4, Lines 25-27) of the first motor (3) based on (Column 4, Lines 25-40, describes using both of the pressures measured from both pressure sensors 19/23 to control both motors 3/4; therefore, the first motor 3 speed is adjusted partially by the pressure from second pressure sensor 19, and the second motor 4 speed is adjusted partially by the pressure from the first pressure sensor 23) a second pressure measured by (the measured pressure of pressure sensor 19, as described in Column 4, Lines 28-36) the second pressure sensor (19) and to adjust a second rotational speed (Column 4, Lines 25-27) of the second motor (4) based on (Column 4, Lines 25-40, describes using both of the pressures measured from both pressure sensors 19/23 to control both motors 3/4; therefore, the first motor 3 speed is adjusted partially by the pressure from second pressure sensor 19, and the second motor 4 speed is adjusted partially by the pressure from the first pressure sensor 23) a first pressure measured by (the measured pressure of pressure sensor 23, as described in Column 4, Lines 37-40) the first pressure sensor (23),

 PNG